mariohmol/dev-environments/dev/UbuntuEnvironment.md

 Install mysql via brew, `brew install mysql`
 To start the service use `brew services start mysql` e para conectar via console `mysql -uroot`

+At the end it will echo export export LDF CPP.., run those commands.
+To start use .../mysql/

+If you need to have mysql@5.6 first in your PATH, run: echo 'export PATH="/home/linuxbrew/.linuxbrew/opt/mysql@5.6/bin:$PATH"' >> /home/prosas/.bash_profile For compilers to find mysql@5.6 you may need to set: export LDFLAGS="-L/home/linuxbrew/.linuxbrew/opt/mysql@5.6/lib" export CPPFLAGS="-I/home/linuxbrew/.linuxbrew/opt/mysql@5.6/include" Warning: mysql@5.6 provides a launchd plist which can only be used on macOS!
+You can manually execute the service instead with: /home/linuxbrew/.linuxbrew/opt/mysql@5.6/bin/mysql.server start

 Use the [MySQLWorkbench](https://dev.mysql.com/downloads/workbench/) to manage the data using GUI.

 For older versions: install `brew install mysql@5.7`, `brew postinstall mysql@5.7` and `brew services start mysql@5.7`.
 If you need the paths, run `brew info mysql@5.7` to get the info.
 For config go to: `/usr/local/etc/my.cnf`

+apt install libmysqlclient-dev
+apt install mysql-devel ???

 **START**
 Every time you restart your computer, you might have to run `mysqld` to start a new